MICA-MNI/micapipe/docs/index.rst

    <br>

-Reproducibility
+Reproducibility 👯‍♀️
 --------------------------------------------------------
-To encourage reproducibility and robustness of investigations, we provide a fully containerized version of Micapipe in the form of a Docker container.
-Step-by-step tutorials are provided so users can run micapipe through this container.
-For flexibility, we also provide guidance on bare metal installations.
+To encourage reproducibility and robustness of investigations, we provide a fully containerized version of micapipe in the form of a Docker container.
+Step-by-step tutorials are provided for bare metal and containerized :ref:`installations<_download_page>`.
+We encourage users to use containerized versions, offered through Docker and Singularity, given the large number of :ref:`software dependencies<what_need>` used by the pipeline to handle multiple MRI data modalities.

 .. raw:: html

    <br>

-Datasets
+Datasets 🕵️‍♀️
 --------------------------------------------------------
-Micapipe has been tested on several openly available datasets, such as CamCAN, [...].
-The pipeline was optimized for the MICs dataset (DOI: ), which includes all data modalities that can be processed in micapipe.
+Micapipe has been tested on several locally acquired datasets, as well as openly available repositories such as `Cambridge Centre for Ageing and Neuroscience (Cam-CAN) <https://www.cam-can.org/index.php?content=dataset>`_.
+The pipeline was mainly tested on the MICs dataset (DOI: 10.5281/zenodo.4342981), which includes all data modalities currently supported by micapipe.

 .. raw:: html

    <br>

-Development and getting involved
+Development and getting involved 🙋‍♀️
 --------------------------------------------------------
-GitHub issues, pull requests, mailing list
+Should you have any problems, questions, or suggestions about micapipe, please post an `issue <https://github.com/MICA-LAB/micapipe/issues>`_ or formulate a `pull request <https://github.com/MICA-LAB/micapipe/pulls>`_ on our repository.

 .. toctree::
    :maxdepth: 1